-Rheumatologists are medical professionals who diagnose and treat systemic autoimmune diseases that may cause inflammation in the joints, tendons, ligaments, bones, and muscles.
+Rheumatologists are medical professionals who diagnose and treat systemic autoimmune diseases, such as rheumatoid arthritis, that may cause inflammation in the joints, tendons, ligaments, bones, and muscles.

 People may need to visit a rheumatologist if they experience persistent joint pain or stiffness.

 This article discusses the role of a rheumatologist, the types of conditions they treat, and the procedures they perform.
 It also explains why people may need to see a rheumatologist.

 A rheumatologist is an internal medicine doctor who specializes in diagnosing and treating inflammatory conditions that affect the joints, tendons, ligaments, bones, and muscles.

 Rheumatologists diagnose and treat musculoskeletal conditions, but they do not perform surgery.

 Education and training requirements